Santroller/Santroller/wiring_guides/leds2.md

 ## Supplies
 * A controller modded using any of the guides
 * Some LEDs
-* a 500 ohm resistor for each LED (note that some LEDs may require a different resistance, it is dependant on their forward voltage.)
+* The correct current limiting resistor for your specific LEDs

 ## The finished product
 [![Finished adaptor](/assets/images/inline-led.jpg)](/assets/images/inline-led.jpg)